 Tel: 01223 769294

-Carol graduated from University College Cork Medical School, and undertook GP training on the South East GP Training Scheme, Ireland.
-She was the first National Academic research fellow in General Practic in Ireland, based in the Dept of GP in University College Cork.
-She completed my PhD in the Department of General Practice, University College Cork Ireland in 2016.
-Her work focuses on the challenges associated with medication management in patients with multimorbidity, and interventions to improve the quality of care in multimorbidity.
-Since completing her PhD she worked as Senior Research Fellow on the TRUST randomised control trial in the Department of Epidemiology and Public Health, University College Cork.
+Dr Carol Sinnott’s work focuses on medication management in patients with multimorbidity, and the development of interventions to improve the quality of care in general practice.
+Carol graduated from medical school at University College Cork Ireland and completed higher training on the South East GP Training Scheme, Ireland.
+She was the first National Academic Research Fellow in General Practice in Ireland, and completed her PhD in the Department of General Practice, University College Cork in 2016.
+After that, Carol worked Senior Research Fellow on the TRUST randomised control trial in the Department of Epidemiology and Public Health, University College Cork.

 Carol has been awarded the Early Career Researcher Award from the Society for Social Medicine UK, the Royal College of General Practitioners’ Sheppard Memorial Prize and the Professor William Shannon Prize for Primary Care Research.
-Carol has funded her research with grant awards from the Health Research Board, Irish Research Council and Irish College of General Practitioners.
-Last year she was awarded a fellowship on the 47th International Training programme on cardiovascular epidemiology and prevention.
-In addition to her research, she has worked as tutor to medical students in UCC and worked as a GP in the Rowe Creavin practice, Waterford for the last four years.
+She has funded her research with grant awards from the Health Research Board, Irish Research Council and Irish College of General Practitioners.

 Multimorbidity, Polypharmacy, Decision-making in General Practice, Behaviour Change Interventions for Health Care Professionals, Implementation Science